The readers of GetTennisBar.com support it. In the event you purchase through a link on our site, we may earn an affiliate commission.

 #1 Backspin

-Backspin is the opposite of Topspin and is imparted on the ball by hitting it with a brushing motion on the bottom of the ball.
+Backspin is the opposite of Topspin and is imparted on the ball by hitting it with a brushing motion on the bottom.

-This type of spin causes the ball to spin backward and rise upwards, making it difficult for the opponent to return the ball.
+This type of spin causes the ball to spin backward and rise upwards, making it difficult for the opponent to return it.

 #2 Sidespin